BitQueries/coinStats/README.md

-This repository is made for DexCheck team.
+This repository is made for the DexCheck team.
 Here you will find various graphQL queries for BitQuery.